Edit video on Linux (for non-pros)

 6. File > Save to save the video (note: this will take a while and create a very large file)

 7. Once complete, you can open that new file in Avidemux and make any desired edits.
-If you need to make edits to the audio you can choose Audio > Save Audio from the menu and edit it in Audacity
+If you need to make edits to the audio you can choose Audio > Save Audio from the menu and edit it in Tenacity

 8. When your edits are done, apply these settings to save a compressed video for distributing: